landnthrn/MicaForEveryone/README.md

 Fixed all notepad popups from being bright.
 Additionally added that exclude classes ability as an option to all other process rules.

-## Info
+## Info (Please Read)
+> [!NOTE]
 > My options for release were either require you to enable Windows Developer Mode to use, or I pay for a real code-signing certificate, or just self-sign `.cer` + `.msix` or `.appinstaller` installers.
-Obvious choice is self-sign by my certificate.
+Obvious choice is self-sign by my certificate or your own.
+>**Just understand that Windows will warn you multiple times about the risks of installing certificates.**

-### If you want your own signing identity:
+### If you want your own signing identity
+- Fork the repo
 - Change the package identity/publisher in `MicaForEveryone.App/Package.appxmanifest`
 - Sign the `MSIX` with your own certificate
 - Update the URLs inside `MicaForEveryoneFork.appinstaller` to point to your own GitHub release files